scotty-c/kubernetes-security-workshop/setup/minikube.md

 # Minikube
 To use the workshop with minikube firstly install minikube.
 We assume that has already been done.
 If you need to install minikube please follow the offfical documentation https://kubernetes.io/docs/tasks/tools/install-minikube/
-Once the install is done, please use the below to start the cluster for your os
+Once the install is done, please use the instructions below to start the cluster for your os

 ## Linux